EpfeiferNutri/Phage-plasmids/MM-GRC/DESCRIPTION_MM-GRC.md

 **MM-GRC workflow**

-1. Annotation of target proteins of phages and plasmids using specific HMMs.
-Phage sequencew with plasmids profiles and vice versa for plasmid sequences.
+1. Annotate target proteins of phages and plasmids using specific HMMs (phage sequences with plasmids profiles and vice versa for plasmid sequences).

 2.
-    A) To detect P-Ps in plasmid databases use random forest classifiers.
+    A) Use random forest classifiers to detect P-Ps in plasmid databases.
 Consider only elements with genome sizes between 10 kb and 300 kb.
-    B) Phage sequences with plasmid-like replication and partition proteins are considered to be putative P-Ps.
+    B) Consider phage sequences that contain plasmid-like replication and partition proteins as putative P-Ps.

 3. Calculate weighted gene repertoire relatedness (wGRR) between putative P-Ps and include reference dataset (e.g. typed P-Ps).
 Assign new P-Ps to well-defined groups, diverse communities or singletons using the similarity to the reference set P-Ps.